In April 2020, City of London Police issued a Fraud Alert following a number of reports of sextortion-based phishing emails. Read the alert here.

 This is a crime – it is called online sexual coercion and extortion.

-If this happens to you: #SayNo!
-Look for help.
+If this happens to you, seek support.
 Tell a friend or an adult you trust or report it to the police.
 You are not alone.

 Offenders may try and approach you online to get sexual photos or videos of you.
 To achieve this, they will try to make you feel special by pretending to be your friend.
 They might say nice things to you to gain your trust.
 They may also lure you into sexualised conversation and performing sexual acts online.